 Of the many characters you play on stage, who are your favourites and why?

 Captain the Butcher Reality is always a lot of fun to play because he’s very different to me: loud, fiercely masculine, butch, he’s very liberating while at the same time greatly vulnerable.
 I also greatly miss playing Bunty and Bodkins, who were a weird white minstrel act that I performed with my twin brother and he’s still the only person who can make me laugh from my nose.

 What have been some of your highlights as a performer/producer?

 Supporting Roger McGough was pretty special.
 I went to see him the last time he performed in Sheffield ten years ago before I’d even started writing and it was great for me that things had come full circle.

 I help run the People’s Kitchen Pitsmoor Project, which aims to renovate Abbeyfield House stables, and these events are always pretty special.
 If we can make it happen it would really have a big impact on the area, and it’s a wonderful project that celebrates the talented and creative folk that make up Pitsmoor.

-Fish Pie returns to the Sheffield stage after two years with the show Lost at Shore, coming to Theatre Deli on 9 October 2021 – find out more.
+Fish Pie returns to the Sheffield stage with the show in April 2022 – find out more.